CupNoodles27/DRG-Tips-and-Tricks/README.md

 * You can ride spikes in the hollow bough.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/ul5vjf/anyone_else_know_abt_this_before/)

+* You can ride explosive spores in the sandblasted corridors by jumping above them and shooting them.
+The spore is also pingable when midair, similar to charged EPC shots.

 * Enemies can spread fire to other enemies.
 Setting a praetorian on fire (or some other tanky target, such as Steeve) can help easily wipe out nearby swarmers.

 * Slasher Steeve can stun enemies, which can cancel things like praetorian spits.